Windows 11 Upgrade and Install on older machines

 Windows 11 Upgrade

 Windows 11 places a strong emphasis on security, requiring the latest TPM 2.0 security chip (though it can still run on version 1.2).
 It’s also quite particular about the processor powering your machine, with many lower-powered dual-core processors—especially AMD chips—falling short of the requirements.
+And a minimum of 8gb of ram is also prefered.

 If Windows Update informs you that your computer can’t run Windows 11, you might think your only option is to purchase a new laptop.
 But that’s not necessarily the case.
 There are ways to bypass these restrictions, and installing the new operating system is fairly straightforward.
 No hardware modifications are needed—just a simple registry edit.